 It is the student's responsibility to check with each agency prior to beginning clinical experiences to identify and meet that agency's requirements.
 In some cases, drug screens or other tests may be required.
-In that case the student must follow the agency's directions for meeting those requirements.
+In that case the student must follow the agency's directions meeting those requirements.
 The student is responsible for the cost of required screenings.
 Local students may contact the Student Health Services (314-977-2323) for information on obtaining a drug screen through Student Health Services.
 Distance students should contact a local laboratory and request the required drug screenings.
 This does not require a prescription.
-Results should be emailed to Mary Kolb.
+Results should be emailed to Mary Kolb and she will upload to CastleBranch.